-St. Louis Park Housing Authority (HA) is responsible for administering programs that ensure the availability of safe and desirable affordable housing options in the community.
-These rental assistance programs include the Public Housing, Housing Choice Voucher, Continuum of Care, Stable HOME, Kinds in the Park and TRAILS.
+The St. Louis Park Housing Authority (HA) is responsible for administering programs that ensure the availability of safe and desirable affordable housing options in the community.
+These rental assistance programs include:

-The HA also provides guidance to City Council on housing-related matters.
-Every year they conduct a survey of all rental units within the city and publish the results as a rental study report.
+The housing authority also provides guidance to city council on housing-related matters.
+Every year, they conduct a survey of all rental units within the city and publish the results as a rental study report.
 The purpose of the report is to:

 Housing Authority Board

-Housing Authority Board oversees the administration of the city's low and moderate-income housing programs.
-The commission adopted the PHA 5 - Year and Annual Plan, which identifies the HA's goals and objectives to serve the needs of low-income families for the next five years and reports the progress made on meeting the goals and objectives from the previous 5-Year Plan.
+The Housing Authority Board oversees the administration of the city's low and moderate-income housing programs.
+The commission adopted the PHA 5 - Year and Annual Plan, which identifies the housing authority's goals and objectives to serve the needs of low-income families for the next five years and reports the progress made on meeting the goals and objectives from the previous five-year plan.